jakesboles/Boles_et-al_DSS_time-series/README.md

 <sup><sup>a</sup>Only mid-colon (termed "proximal") and distal colon samples were used in our study to compare with our distal and proximal samples.

 ## Code:
 The renv.lock file contains all R packages needed to run the code provided.
-Please ensure you have this and the .Rproj file in a suitable working directory to load packages correctly.

 All packages were loaded and up to date on July 30, 2023.